Using Polyurethane Foam for Infrastructure and Industrial Applications

 Airport Runways

-Among the concrete slabs having to withstand the heaviest traffic are airport runways.
-Sinking slabs and cracking concrete can be a problem, especially if they reach the level where portions of the runway need to be redone, taking it out of service during the construction and curing process.
+Airport runways are among the concrete slabs that have to withstand the heaviest traffic.
+Sinking slabs and cracking concrete can be a problem, especially if they reach a level where portions of the runway need to be redone, taking it out of service during construction and curing.

-Polyurethane foam provides a solution with several key advantages.
-First, if done by a trained contractor it can be both precise and long-lasting.
-Second, it has a short application process and cures quickly, reducing the downtime for the runway while solving the sinking slab problem.
+Polyurethane foam provides several key advantages.
+First, if done by a trained contractor, it can be both precise and long-lasting.
+Second, it has a short application process and cures quickly, reducing the runway’s downtime while solving the sinking slab problem.

 Abandoned Tank and Pipe Filling

-When an underground tank or pipe are taken out of service, the best option is to remove them entirely from the ground.
+When an underground tank or pipe is taken out of service, the best option is to remove it from the ground entirely.

-Sometimes, however, this is either impossible or not cost effective.
-Filling the tank or pipe with an inert material is still necessary, however, to avoid collapse or other issues.
-Foam is a great solution to this problem.
+Sometimes, however, this is either impossible or not cost-effective.
+Filling the tank or pipe with an inert material is still necessary to avoid collapse or other issues.
+Foam is an excellent solution to this problem.

 Unlike some of the other options, the foam requires a small opening to be sprayed into the tank or pipe.
 It is also lightweight.
 This reduces the headaches if you must eventually remove the tank.